wenqian157/20241020_IDL_demo/README.md

 1. Install the `portable standalone build` for Windows of [ComfyUI](https://github.com/comfyanonymous/ComfyUI?tab=readme-ov-file#installing).
 You need 7-zip to unzip it.
 2. Set the `INSTALL_FOLDER` variable in `image_gen\install_compfy.py` to the folder in which your `ComfyUI` folder is located.
 3. Run `python install_compfy.py` to download and install extensions and models.
 This will take some time.
+4. Start ComfyUI by "ComfyUI_windows_portable\run_nvidia_gpu.bat".
+This will begin initializing the various modules and dependencies and might reach a state "press any key to continue" after which it will simply exit.
+Then run again as many times as needed until the ComfyUI Canvas opens in the default browser.
+5. In the ComfyUI click on "Manager".
+Then click on "Custom Nodes Manager".
+In Filter choose "Installed".
+Then click on all that have  "Try to update" especially the ones that light up with some errors and have a "Try Fix" button.
+Restart ComfyUI.
 4. Drag `image_gen/comfyui_worklfows/workflow_highrise.png` to the ComfyUI canvas.
 This will open the workflow.
-5. set the path in the `LoadImagesFromPath` Node to the `image_gen/screenshot` folder.
+5. set the path in the `LoadImagesFromPath by Mixlabs` Node to the `image_gen/screenshot` folder.
 6. set the styling image in the `LoadImage` node below the `LoadImagesFromPath` node to the `image_gen/workflows/styling_reference_01.png`
 7. Test by running